janina-rinke/HGT_in_ants/README.md

 All scripts have been written in RStudio 4.3.1.

 #### GAGA HGT finder analysis
-Identification of HGTs with protein-coding hits and calculation of overview plots for all HGT candidates detected by the automated HGT finder pipeline.
-These overview plots were used as a starting point for all downstream analyses and to determine HGT quality, as well as filters for the identification of true HGTs.
+Identification of HGTs with protein-coding hits and calculation of overview plots for all HGT candidates detected by the automated HGT finder pipeline (`https://github.com/dinhe878/GAGA-Metagenome-LGT`).
+These overview plots were used as a starting point for all downstream analyses and to determine HGT quality, as well as filters, for the identification of true HGTs.
 ```bash
 ./r_scripts/01_analyseLGTs.Rmd
 ```